Travel Update: COVID safety precautions are now at the discretion of individual business owners. Learn More

 A SHOW: Owned and operated by the prestigious Cleveland Music Settlement, which boasts more than a century of musical expertise, BOP STOP has reemerged as one of the best venues to catch live jazz music several days of the week.

-LATE NIGHT: Make a grande finale with a stop at the Velvet Tango Room, an under-the-radar, upscale cocktail lounge in between Tremont and Ohio City that's got decades of experience under its belt.
-Add in the live piano music and you'll have yourself a perfect nightcap.
+LATE NIGHT: Make a grand finale with a stop at the Velvet Tango Room, an under-the-radar, upscale cocktail lounge in between Tremont and Ohio City that's got decades of experience under its belt.
+Add in live piano music and you have yourself a perfect nightcap.

 BRUNCH: On one Sunday every month, Cleveland's House of Blues comes alive with praise for its Gospel Brunch.
 Besides the array of hearty brunch foods served in buffet-style throughout the venue, there's live gospel music—and tons of it.

 AFTERNOON: No music-fueled journey to The Land would be complete without a stop at the ultimate homage to rock music—The Rock & Roll Hall of Fame.
 Be sure to swing by the "Respect - The Sound of Soul" exhibit on the bottom floor, which presents dozens of artifacts chronicling soul music’s most influential performers like James Brown, Otis Redding, Sam & Dave, Al Green, the Isley Brothers, the O’Jays, Curtis Mayfield and, of course, the Queen of Soul, Aretha Franklin.

 HAPPY HOUR: East 4th Street gets a little jazzy with Wonder Bar, a happening spot for tons of craft beer, fine cocktails and, of course, food.

 DINNER & A SHOW: Cleveland Heights' Nighttown was voted one of the top jazz clubs in the world by Down Beat magazine with live music nearly every night.
 Enjoy dinner and an intimate jazz show.